stepolimi/Sagrada-Bachelor-Thesis/README.md

 ### Advanced functionality: <img align="right" width="200" height="150" src = src/main/resources/assets/Screenshoot/schemaEditor.png>
 <img align="right" width="200" height="150" src = src/main/resources/assets/Screenshoot/schema.png>

 - [x] **Dynamic Schema Card**: application builds schema (where client plays) run-time.
 It was added also a Schema Editor, in which every player can, before playing, built his own schema with a simple drag and drop action.
-This editor should be used to import new Schema that Cranio could realeas with new version of Sagrada
+This editor should be used to import new Schema that Cranio could realease with new version of Sagrada

 - [x] **Multiple Games**: Server can gesture more than one game at the same moment.
 So if you're more than 4 players don't worry!
 You can play anyway in 2 or more different match concurrently.